ESMCI/cime/doc/source/users_guide/case-basics.rst

 - *Component sets*, which are usually referred to as "compsets," define both individual model components and any component-specific namelist or configuration settings that are used in a case.

-- *Model grids* specify the grid for each component making up the model.
+- *Model grids* specify the grid or resolution for each component making up the model.

 Creating a CIME experiment or *case* requires, at a minimum, specifying a compset and a model grid.

 Out-of-the-box compsets and models grids are associated with two names: a longname and an alias name.
-Examples of both follow
+Examples of both follow.

-The CIME regression test system requires aliases, but aliases they can also be used for convenience.
+The CIME regression test system requires aliases, but aliases can also be used for convenience.
 Compset aliases are unique; each compset alias is associated with one and only one compset.
 Grid aliases, on the other hand, are overloaded; the same grid alias may result in a different grid depending on the associated compset.
 Always confirm that the *compset longname* and the *grid longname* are correct when using aliases to create a case.

 ================
  Component sets